We take submissions very seriously and this has resulted in some notable successes.

 For more information, have a look at this post from Writer’s Digest: https://www.writersdigest.com/guest-columns/word-count-for-novels-and-childrens-books-the-definitive-post

-It is also worth mentioning at this point that the number one piece of advice is to make sure your book is one-hundred percent ready.
-Often, for example, a high wordcount can mean that your manuscript has not been rigorously edited.
-Most agents will not look at something they have previously rejected, and so in 99% of cases, this is your book’s one and only shot with this particular agency.
-We understand the elation that comes with finishing your first novel, but as most successful authors will tell you, completing the first draft means you are about halfway to the finish line.
-Editing, and rewriting (and re-editing, and re-rewriting) is just as much a part of the process as the initial dash to the finish line, if not more.
+It is also worth mentioning at this point that the number one piece of general advice is to make sure your novel is one-hundred percent ready.
+Often, for example, a high wordcount can mean that your book has not gone through enough editing.
+Most agents will not look at something they have previously rejected, and so in the majority of cases, this is your book’s one and only shot with a particular agency.
+We understand the elation that comes with finishing your novel, but as most successful authors will tell you, completing the first draft means you are about halfway done.
+Editing, and rewriting (and re-editing, and re-rewriting) is just as much a part of the process as the initial dash to the finish line.